 - They provide the greatest discount compared to on-demand rates

-- Unused RIs can be easily sold in the AWS Marketplace; and.
+- Unused Reserved Instances can be easily sold in the AWS Marketplace.

 - However, compared to a partial upfront reservation, this option provides very little additional cost savings.
 You have to weigh the benefit of the discount against the cost of the upfront cash investment.
 This criteria make all upfront RIs a better investment for enterprises with large workloads.